Effective polarization in proton-induced $\alpha$ knockout reactions: RESULTS AND DISCUSSION

-The $\alpha$ cluster wave function $\psi^n_{lm}$ is obtained as a bound state of $\alpha$ and $^{116}$Cd within a Woods-Saxon potential,
+The $\alpha$ cluster wave function $\psi_{nlm}$ is obtained as a bound state of $\alpha$ and $^{116}$Cd within a Woods-Saxon potential,

 Its range and diffuseness parameters are $R_0 = 1.27 \times 116^{1/3}$~fm and $a = 0.67$~fm, respectively.
 The depth parameter $V_0$ is determined to reproduce the $\alpha$ separation energy of $^{120}$Sn.
-We consider $n = 7$ and $l = 2$, and $\psi^n_{lm}$ is normalized to unity.
-The $p$-$\alpha$ differential cross section in Eq.~(\ref{eq:tdx_m}) is obtained by the microscopic single-folding model~\cite{Toyokawa13} with a phenomenological $\alpha$ density and the Melbourne nucleon-nucleon \textit{g}-matrix interaction~\cite{Amos00}.
+We consider $n = 7$ and $l = 2$, and $\psi_{nlm}$ is normalized to unity; $n$ is determined by the orthogonality condition model~\cite{Saito1969}.
+The $p$-$\alpha$ differential cross section in free space in Eq.~(\ref{eq:tdx_m}) is obtained by the microscopic single-folding model~\cite{Toyokawa13} with a phenomenological $\alpha$ density in free space and the Melbourne nucleon-nucleon \textit{g}-matrix interaction~\cite{Amos00}.
+For the $\alpha$ density, we use the phenomenological proton density~\cite{Vries1987} determined from electron scattering in which the finite-size effect due to the proton charge is unfolded in the standard manner~\cite{Singhal1978}.
+The neutron density is assumed to have the same geometry as the proton one.
 The $p$-$^{120}$Sn and $p$-$^{116}$Cd distorted waves are obtained as a scattering state under the Koning-Delaroche global optical potential~\cite{Koning03}.
 As for the $\alpha$-$^{116}$Cd distorted wave, the global $\alpha$ optical potential proposed by Avrigeanu \textit{et al.}~\cite{Avrigeanu94} is adopted.
+For comparison, we also use microscopic optical potentials.
+The $p$-$^{120}$Sn, $p$-$^{116}$Cd, and $n$-$^{116}$Cd potentials are obtained by the single-folding model with the Melbourne $g$-matrix and nuclear densities of $^{120}$Sn and $^{116}$Cd calculated with the Bohr-Mottelson s.p. potential~\cite{Bohr69}.
+The $\alpha$-$^{116}$Cd potential is obtained by the nucleon–nucleus folding (NAF) model~\cite{Egashira14} with the $p$-$^{116}$Cd and $n$-$^{116}$Cd potentials.